 One way to stop dogs from begging is to teach your dog to go to its place on command.
 The "place" can be anything from the rug under the sink to the dog's crate.

 Practice this command, and whenever you sit down to a meal, have your dog go to its place.
-If it fails to remain there while you’re eating, put the dog out of the room (or leave the room yourself, if that’s easier) for a minute or two, and then bring it back and try again.
+If it fails to remain there while you’re eating, put the dog out of the room (or leave the room yourself, if that’s easier) for a minute or two, and then come back together and try again.

 Keep the Dog Occupied